ajawu/eloquent-javascript-tests/README.md

-# Eloquent Javascript Tests
+# Eloquent Javascript

-Jest tests for all exercises in the third edition of Eloquent Javascript.
+Jest tests and solutions for all exercises in the third edition of Eloquent Javascript.
 Get a free copy [here](https://eloquentjavascript.net/)

 ## Getting Started